It’s all too common to complain about how little time we have to get something done or how we’re not the best at time management.

 You can use simple tools like Google Calendar or your phone for personal activities.
 You can also keep a written planner or pocket calendar.
 For work-related duties, task management software will do the trick, as you’ll be able to put all your activities in order and get notified to ensure you don’t miss a deadline.

 Using software instead of a written plan helps you adapt and reorder your priorities on a timeline whenever an urgent task appears.
-If your tasks involve other teammates, you might want to look into choosing a project management tool.
+If your tasks involve other teammates, you might want to look into choosing a project management software or tool with collaboration features.

 These often allow you to create multiple projects and project portfolios and schedule your entire team’s workload so that none of your colleagues are underbooked or buried in endless tasks.